Tragedy in the British Royal Family at the End of August

 The Duke of Kent spent eight years on active duty in the Royal Navy serving on the dreadnought battleship HMS Iron Duke and the Nelson-class battleship HMS Nelson.
 After retiring from the navy in 1929, the Duke of Kent held posts at the Foreign Office and the Home Office, becoming the first member of the British Royal Family to work as a civil servant.
 At the start of World War II, the Duke of Kent returned to active military service and served in the Intelligence Division of the Admiralty.
 In April 1940, he transferred to the Royal Air Force and assumed the post of Staff Officer at RAF Training Command.

-On August 25, 1942, the Duke of Kent, along with 14 others, took off from Invergordon, Scotland in an RAF Short S.25 Sunderland flying boat.
+On August 25, 1942, the Duke of Kent and fourteen others, took off from Invergordon, Scotland in an RAF Short S.25 Sunderland flying boat.
 The official story was that the Duke was on a morale-building visit to RAF personnel stationed in Iceland.
 The crew had been carefully selected.
-The pilot, Flight Lieutenant Frank Goyen, was considered to be one of the best Sunderland pilots in the RAF.
+The pilot Flight Lieutenant Frank Goyen was considered one of the best Sunderland pilots in the RAF.
 The co-pilot was Wing Commander Thomas Lawton Mosley, one of the RAF’s most experienced pilots.
-He was also a navigation specialist and was a former instructor at the School of Navigation.
+He was also a navigation specialist and a former instructor at the School of Navigation.
 Also on board was the Duke of Kent’s private secretary John Lowther, his equerry Michael Strutt, and his valet John Hales.

 George Marina Kent grave